Hannah02/IXD501/README.md

 This includes research such as:

-* Interviews with relevant people
+* Talking to people who can help with my project

 * Qualititve survey results